Tomislav Piplica: Club

 Piplica has played in his career for NK Iskra Bugojno, NK Zagreb, NK Istra 1961, HNK Segesta, NK Samobor and FC Energie Cottbus.

-He is famous not only as a cult-goalkeeper. but also for well known goalkeeping blunders.
-He is especially well remembered for his own goal against Borussia Mönchengladbach in 2002, in which he appeared to head the ball into his own net, after standing rooted to his line.
-In this particular game Energie Cottbus was leading 3–2, but with four minutes to go, Piplica's howler leveled the game at 3–3, and it finished that way.
+Piplica became known both for his performances as a goalkeeper and for several notable goalkeeping errors.
+One of the most widely discussed incidents occurred in a 2002 match against Borussia Mönchengladbach, when he accidentally scored an own goal.
+Energie Cottbus had been leading 3–2 before the incident resulted in 3-3 draw.

 Nevertheless, Piplica has a cult status with Energie fans, who nicknamed him "Pipi", and for the club president Ulrich Lepsch who claims that he was always special with special status in Cottbus.

 He is also remembered for saving a penalty against legendary Bayern Munich goalkeeper Oliver Kahn in 2002.
 Bayern was leading 6-0 against Cottbus when Bayern was awarded a penalty.
 Kahn stepped up and attempted to score the first ever goal of his career but he was denied by Piplica and later retired without a scored goal.

 Until the end of 2012, Piplica held the post of sports director of SC Hartenfels Torgau 04 and he also helped as a coach.
 On 9 November 2012, Piplica announced at the age of 43 years his playing comeback as a goalkeeper in the sixth division side FC Eilenburg, as their goalkeeper had broken his arm in an accident.